zamiang/Atomate/README.md

-# ATOMATE | Your digital personal assistant
+# ATOMATE Your digital personal assistant

-It is lightweight input app that infers what type of data you are entering and tags it as such.
-All your data just there hanging out there in your little list, accessible, filterable and searchable in your phone and browser.

-**THIS IS IN PROGRESS ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
+Atomate helps you stay organized by giving you one place to find and update all the things you need for you day.
+Our priority is to make it easy for you to add stuff and find suff.
+We do this by infering what type of data you enter as you enter it, by alowing you to enter many different types of things and by importing your information from the apps you use every day.
+All your information is in one list-- accessible, filterable and searchable from your phone and your web browser.

 ## Problem